Tearful Andy Murray reveals added significance of come-from-behind Davis Cup win

 Murray then returned to his bench where he sat sobbing into his towel.

-Having seen his gamble to play debutant Jack Draper and Dan Evans handsomely pay off in Wednesday’s victory over Australia, captain Leon Smith made use of his options by naming Murray and Cameron Norrie as his singles players here.
+Having seen his gamble to play debutant Jack Draper and Evans handsomely pay off in Wednesday’s victory over Australia, Smith made use of his options by naming Murray and Norrie as his singles players here.

-Evans’ 0-5 record against Wawrinka may have played a part in his thinking along perhaps with caution not to overplay Draper considering his physical fragility this year.

 Murray played singles against Kazakhstan at the same stage last year but only once Britain were already eliminated, making this his first live singles rubber in the competition since 2019 and only his second in seven years.